microvm/microvm-spec/memory-model.rst

 NOTE: This is to say, the modification order is consistent with the happens before order.

+NOTE: This reflects the mechanisms, including cache coherence, provided by some hardware that guarantees such order.

 A **release sequence** headed by a release operation A on a memory location M is a maximal contiguous sub-sequence of atomic store operations in the modification